-At the year end, the Scheme invests primarily in the following asset classes: equities, corporate bonds, multi asset credit, indexlinked gilts and UK property.
+At 31 July 2024, the Scheme invests primarily in the following asset classes: equities, corporate bonds, multi asset credit, leveraged gilts, leveraged index-linked gilts, asset-backed securities, liquidity and UK property.
 The Trustee Boards believe that by diversifying appropriately across both asset classes and investment managers, the risk from individual securities is minimised.
-The majority of the funds the Scheme invests in deal on a daily or weekly basis.
+Most of the funds the Scheme invests in deal on a daily or weekly basis.